JanNiklasSchaefer/bachelor-thesis/README.md

 All other changes are explained in the thesis itself, as they do not affect the gameplay itself and were only relevant to record certain data.

-It only ships with the agents implemented for the bachelor thesis.
 Each agent was implemented in a way where the accompanying techniques can be toggled.

 Additional information to this file can be found in the README of the original
 repository: [Mario-Ai-Framework-README.md](Mario-Ai-Framework-README.md).
 Although not relevant to simply having the